A NEW South Ward councillor could be elected into the City of Ballarat in the coming months if Joshua Morris joins state parliament.

-According to the Victorian Electoral Commission website, the leading candidate based on first preferences would be Jim Rindaldi, who gathered 2930 votes ahead of Stephen Pelchen with 1726 votes.
+According to the Victorian Electoral Commission website, the leading candidate based on first preferences would be Jim Rinaldi, who gathered 2930 votes ahead of Stephen Pelchen with 1726 votes.

 Mr Pelchen was followed by Greens candidate and solicitor David Elridge with 1292 votes.

-Mr Rindaldi could not be reached for comment before The Courier went to print, however Mr Pelchen said if the opportunity to join the council rose he would seriously consider it.
+Mr Rinaldi could not be reached for comment before The Courier went to print, however Mr Pelchen said if the opportunity to join the council rose he would seriously consider it.